 If the separation of the required components and impurities is large (the required component separation R>1), use an extraction cartridge with less silica gel and a smaller inner diameter (for example, use a 2cm×20cm cartridge for a 200 mg sample); if The required group and impurity separation are small (required component separation R<1), the inner diameter of the extraction cartridge can be enlarged, and the eluent with smaller polarity can also be used.

-The solid phase extractor uses a solid adsorbent to adsorb the target compound in the liquid sample, separate it from the sample matrix and interfering compounds, and then use the eluent for elution or heat desorption to achieve the purpose of separating and enriching the target compound.
+Principle and use The solid phase extractor uses a solid adsorbent to adsorb the target compound in the liquid sample, separate it from the sample matrix and interfering compounds, and then use the eluent for elution or heat desorption to achieve the purpose of separating and enriching the target compound.
 Compared with liquid-liquid extraction, solid-phase extraction has many advantages: solid-phase extraction does not require a large number of immiscible solvents, and no emulsification occurs during the treatment process.

 It uses a highly selective adsorbent (stationary phase), It can significantly reduce the amount of solvent, simplify the sample processing process, and reduce the cost.
 Generally speaking, the time required for solid-phase extraction is 1/2 of liquid-liquid extraction, and the cost is 1/5 of liquid-liquid extraction.
 The disadvantage is that the recovery rate and precision of the target compound are lower than that of liquid-liquid extraction.
 The mode and principle of solid phase extraction.
 Solid phase extraction is essentially a liquid chromatography separation.